BertyBasset/SynthCustomControls/README.md

 ## Nullable Properties
 Several properties are nullable - namelly, `ManualAnnotationFontSize`, `ManualAnnotationRadius`, `ManualTickRadiusEnd`, `ManualTickRadiusStart`, `NumPositions`
-In XAML properties can be expressed either as attributes or as sub-elements. e.g. `NumPositions` can be set euding either of these methods:
+In XAML, properties can be expressed either as attributes or as sub-elements. e.g. `NumPositions`, which is an `int?` can be set using either of these methods:
 ```
 <custom:Knob NumPositions="5"></custom:Knob>